krisleech/wisper-activerecord/README.md

 end
 ```

-### Success and Failure events for Create and Update
+### Success and Failure Events for Create and Update

-To have event broadcast for success and failure of create and
+To have events broadcast for success and failure of create and
 update you must use the `commit` method.

 ```ruby